tonybaloney/tonybaloney.github.io/blog/django-on-azure-beyond-hello-world.md

      --chdir=/home/site/wwwroot django_on_azure.wsgi
 ```

-To enable this startup command, you need to set the startup command to `startup.txt` in `Settings -> Configuration -> General Settings -> Startup command`.
+To enable this startup command, you need to set the startup command to `startup.sh` in `Settings -> Configuration -> General Settings -> Startup command`.
 After making these changes, the application will restart.

 ### Configuring your IDE